sumpygump/djangae/docs/deferred.md

 ### Scatter index

-Using `defer_iteration_with_finalize` with a queryset which also filters on other columns requires a Datastore index. `__scatter__` indexes are no longer possible on the Datastore (for the AppEngine Python 3 runtime).
+Using `defer_iteration_with_finalize` with a queryset which also filters on other columns requires a Datastore `__scatter__` index.
+These indexes are no longer possible on the Datastore (for the AppEngine Python 3 runtime).
 Trying to deploy a scatter index with `gcloud app deploy index.yaml` results in the following error:

 ```bash
 ERROR: (gcloud.app.deploy) INVALID_ARGUMENT: Invalid reserved name '__scatter__' in field path